Low Liver Enzymes: what does it mean?

 Low liver enzymes (ALT and AST levels below 20 or even below 10 U/L) are normal findings in some people.

-The reason behind that is how the reference ranges for liver enzymes are calculated.
-Statisticians often calculate the range based on the levels in a large number of healthy people.
+The reason is how the reference ranges for liver enzymes are calculated.
+Statisticians often calculate the range based on the levels of many healthy people.

-Then, they calculate the upper and lower levels of ranges that include 95% of people.
-This means a 5 % chance that your levels may be a bit lower or higher.
+Then, they calculate the upper and lower ranges that include 95% of people.
+This means a 5 % chance that your levels may be slightly lower or higher.

 So, low levels of your liver enzymes often don’t have significance.
 Instead, doctors are often more concerned with high levels of liver enzymes.

 So, there is no need to worry about low levels of liver enzymes.
-In most cases, there is no underlying disease or health condition causing the low levels of liver enzymes (just normal variation).
+In most cases, no underlying disease or health condition is causing the low levels of liver enzymes (just normal variation).

-In the elderly (seniors) below range may reflect the aging of the liver.
+In older people (seniors) below range may reflect the aging of the liver.
 The aged liver will not have enough wear and tear process.

-Studies found that the more profound the decline in ALT and AST liver enzyme levels may be associated with a higher risk of mortality than those with normal or slightly high levels.
+Studies found that the more profound the decline in ALT and AST liver enzyme levels may be associated with a higher mortality risk than those with normal or slightly high levels.

 For example, One study followed a sample of 455 elderly (above 70) for twelve years.
 The study found a slightly increased risk of death in males with low ALT levels.